buttheadbob/MDK-SE/Advanced:-IGC.md

 ## Sending Messages
 ### Broadcast
-Broadcast messages are sent to a named channel.
+Broadcast messages are sent to a named channel defined in the tag.
 ```csharp
 IGC.SendBroadcastMessage(_broadCastTag, theString);
 ```